Mauvais Sang

 Mauvais Sang ([movɛ sɑ̃], Bad Blood), also known as The Night Is Young, is Leos Carax's second film.
 Released in 1986, the film played at the 37th Berlin International Film Festival before being nominated for three César Awards and winning the Prix Louis-Delluc.
 The film sold 504,803 tickets in France.
-The title refers to Arthur Rimbaud's eponymous poem in A Season in Hell.
+The title refers to Arthur Rimbaud's poem in A Season in Hell.

-In the movie, a sexually transmitted disease called STBO is sweeping the country; it spreads by sex without emotional involvement, and most of its victims are young people who have sex out of curiosity rather than commitment.
-A woman hires two men to steal the serum, which has been locked away in a pharmaceutical company's offices.

 Plot

-In the Paris of the not-too-distant future, a mysterious disease, STBO, is killing people who have sex without emotional involvement.
+In the Paris of the not-too-distant future, a mysterious sexually transmitted disease called STBO is killing people who have sex without emotional involvement.
 A serum has been developed, but it is locked away out of the reach of those who need it.
-An American woman blackmails two aging crooks, Marc and Hans, into stealing it.
+An American woman blackmails two aging crooks, Marc and Hans, into stealing it from a pharmaceutical company's offices.
 Marc recruits Alex, a rebellious teenager whose father worked for him before his death.
 Alex has a girlfriend, Lise, but falls for Marc's lover, Anna.